 I greatly value the ability to provide for my wife and children and want more Americans to experience the freedom that work brings.
 I founded FGA to pursue good policy solutions that will free millions from government dependency and open the doors for them to chase their own American Dream.

 Prior to joining FGA, Tarren served as the chief executive officer at the Maine Heritage Policy Center.
-He also served in the Maine House of Representatives, and remains the youngest person elected to the Maine Legislature.
+He also served in the Maine House of Representatives, and remains the youngest person elected to the Maine Legislature, serving from 1996 to 2000.
 He holds a Bachelor of Science in Computer Science from the University of Maine and a Master of Science of Business from Husson University.

-Tarren first experienced the value of work while cleaning out cow stalls.
-He quickly learned that work provides purpose and a chance to realize our full potential.
-His passion for empowering individuals to experience those benefits drives both his efforts at FGA, as well as his volunteer work at the Immokalee Foundation and Better Together.
-A nationally recognized health care expert, Tarren has testified before Congress, various state legislative committees, numerous national conferences, and the American Swiss Foundation in Switzerland.
-His work has been featured in The Wall Street Journal, the New York Post, the Boston Globe, The New York Times, and his research has been published with The Heritage Foundation and The Manhattan Institute.
-Tarren has also appeared on NPR, Fox News, and numerous talk radio programs.
+A nationally recognized policy expert, Tarren has testified before Congress, various state legislative committees, and numerous national and international conferences.
+His work has been featured in The Wall Street Journal, the New York Post, the Boston Globe, and The New York Times, and his research has been published with The Heritage Foundation and The Manhattan Institute.
+Tarren has also appeared on NPR, Fox News, and several talk radio programs.

 Tarren is an entrepreneur at heart, and greatly values faith, family, and good policy.
-He enjoys traveling and lives with his family in Ave Maria, Florida.Download Bio
+He enjoys traveling and lives with his wife and four kids in Ave Maria, Florida.Download Bio